gulpjs/gulp/docs/getting-started/5-working-with-files.md

 ## Adding files to the stream

 `src()` can also be placed in the middle of a pipeline to add files to the stream based on the given globs.
 The additional files will only be available to transformations later in the stream.
-If [globs overlap](6-explaining-globs.md#overlapping-globs), the files will be added again.
+If [globs overlap][overlapping-globs-docs], the files will be added again.

 This can be useful for transpiling some files before adding plain JavaScript files to the pipeline and uglifying everything.